PhilipSCA/philanderson-co-uk/john/learning/business.md

-Innovation - adapting and upgrading an existing idea E-commerce - selling products/services online, using the internet M-commerce - selling products/services through mobile apps, with your phone Profit - money gained (revenue - expenses)
+Innovation - adapting and upgrading an existing idea E-commerce - selling products/services online, using the internet M-commerce - selling products/services through mobile apps, with your phone Profit - money gained (revenue - total costs)
 Market research - gathering information through research for your business - helps: identify & understand customer needs, find gaps in the market, make better business decisions and reduce risks
 #### 1.1.2 - risk and reward
 Risks in a business: Financial loss, running out of materials, lack of security, business failure, poor management